Dhracko/silverwing-solace/README.md

 * [JShint Javascript validator](https://jshint.com/) to validate Javascript files.
 * [JSONLint JSON validator](https://jsonlint.com/) to validate the JSON variable within the javascript file.
 To test the different web pages:

-* The Header (Home Page) :
+* The Header (Home Page) :<br>
-Step 1: I clicked on the home button.
+Step 1: I clicked on the home button.<br>
-Step 2 : I mouse over the header buttons and check they change the color.
+Step 2 : I mouse over the header buttons and check they change the color.<br>
-Step 3: I clicked on the Facebook icon.
+Step 3: I clicked on the Facebook icon.<br>
-Step 4: I clicked on the twitter icon
+Step 4: I clicked on the twitter icon.<br>
-Step 5: I clicked on the instagram icon.
+Step 5: I clicked on the instagram icon.<br>

-* The Gallery page:
+* The Gallery page:<br>
-Step 1: I clicked on the Event button.
+Step 1: I clicked on the Event button.<br>
-Step 2 : I mouse over the header buttons and check they change the color.
+Step 2 : I mouse over the header buttons and check they change the color.<br>
-Step 3: I scroll to the botton of the page.
+Step 3: I scroll to the botton of the page.<br>
-Step 4: I clicked on the Facebook icon.
+Step 4: I clicked on the Facebook icon.<br>
-Step 5: I clicked on the twitter icon
+Step 5: I clicked on the twitter icon.<br>
-Step 6: I clicked on the instagram icon.
+Step 6: I clicked on the instagram icon.<br>
-Step 7: I click on the "Top" button.
+Step 7: I click on the "Top" button.<br>

-* The Events page:
+* The Events page:<br>
-Step 1: I clicked on the Event button.
+Step 1: I clicked on the Event button.<br>
-Step 2 : I mouse over the header buttons and check they change the color.
+Step 2 : I mouse over the header buttons and check they change the color.<br>
-Step 3: I clicked on the Facebook icon.
+Step 3: I clicked on the Facebook icon.<br>
-Step 4: I clicked on the twitter icon
+Step 4: I clicked on the twitter icon<br>
-Step 5: I clicked on the instagram icon.
+Step 5: I clicked on the instagram icon.<br>
-Step 6: I clicked on the "First Year Anniversary" bar to slide down the picture and clicked again the bar to slide the picture up.
+Step 6: I clicked on the "First Year Anniversary" bar to slide down the picture and clicked again the bar to slide the picture up.<br>
-Step 7: I clicked on the "Let's Make Lovecraft" bar to slide down the picture and clicked again on the bar to slide the picture up.
+Step 7: I clicked on the "Let's Make Lovecraft" bar to slide down the picture and clicked again on the bar to slide the picture up.<br>
-Step 8: I clicked on the "Around the World in 80 Minutes" bar to slide down the picture and clicked again on the bar to slide the picture up.
+Step 8: I clicked on the "Around the World in 80 Minutes" bar to slide down the picture and clicked again on the bar to slide the picture up.<br>
-Step 9: I clicked on "A Murdr Mystery Evening" bar to slide down the picture and clicked again on the bar to slide the picture up.
+Step 9: I clicked on "A Murdr Mystery Evening" bar to slide down the picture and clicked again on the bar to slide the picture up.<br>
-Step 10: I clicked on the "Foodie Festival" bar to slide down the picture and clicked again on the bar to slide the picture up.
+Step 10: I clicked on the "Foodie Festival" bar to slide down the picture and clicked again on the bar to slide the picture up.<br>
-Step 11: I clicked on "Help Me - Halloween" bar to slide down the picture and clicked again the bar to slide the picture up.
+Step 11: I clicked on "Help Me - Halloween" bar to slide down the picture and clicked again the bar to slide the picture up.<br>
-Step 12: I clicked on "Paintball War" bar to slide down the picture and clicked again the bar to slide the picture up.
+Step 12: I clicked on "Paintball War" bar to slide down the picture and clicked again the bar to slide the picture up.<br>
-Step 13: I clicked on "Merry Christmas HO HO HO" bar to slide down the picture and clicked again the bar to slide the picture up.
+Step 13: I clicked on "Merry Christmas HO HO HO" bar to slide down the picture and clicked again the bar to slide the picture up.<br>
-Step 14: I scrow down and the "go to top" button show up and i click on it.
+Step 14: I scrow down and the "go to top" button show up and i click on it.<br>

-* The Role page
+* The Role page<br>
-Step 1: I clicked on the Role button.
+Step 1: I clicked on the Role button.<br>
-Step 2 : I mouse over the header buttons and check they change the color.
+Step 2 : I mouse over the header buttons and check they change the color.<br>
-Step 3: I clicked on the Facebook icon.
+Step 3: I clicked on the Facebook icon.<br>
-Step 4: I clicked on the twitter icon
+Step 4: I clicked on the twitter icon.<br>
-Step 5: I clicked on the instagram icon.
+Step 5: I clicked on the instagram icon.<br>
-Step 6: I clicked on the “click here for locations” on top of Tank members  to show the markers at the map.
+Step 6: I clicked on the “click here for locations” on top of Tank members  to show the markers at the map.<br>
-Step 7: I clicked on the “click here for locations” on top of Healers members  to show the markers at the map.
+Step 7: I clicked on the “click here for locations” on top of Healers members  to show the markers at the map.<br>
-Step 8: I clicked on the “click here for locations” on top of DPS members  to show the markers at the map
+Step 8: I clicked on the “click here for locations” on top of DPS members  to show the markers at the map.<br>

 I tested the website on different resolutions:
-1920 x 937
+1920 x 937<br>
-3591 x 937
+3591 x 937<br>
-414 x 736
+414 x 736<br>
-768 x 1024
+768 x 1024<br>

 Finally i tested in different browser:
 * Google Chrome Version 84.0.4147.89 (Official Build) (64-bit)